 When is the ideal time to make reservations?

 Every hiker needs an Inca Trail permit.
-They are limited and sold on a first-come, first-served basis.
-Spaces usually sell out early, so you need to book between 2 and 5 months in advance, especially April to October when demand for places is high.
+They are limited and sold on a first-come, first-serve basis.
+Spaces usually sell out early, so you need to book between 2 and 5 months in advance, especially for April through to October when demand for places is high.

-The most popular trekking months are May to September, the dry season.
+The most popular trekking months are May to September, which is Andean summer.
 Nights are cold and clear, and there is less chance of rain.
 We have daily Inca Trail departures apart from February when the trek is closed for maintenance.

-Don’t forget to build in three nights’ acclimatization to high altitude in Cusco (3,400m/11,155ft) or similar immediately before starting the Inca Trail.
+Don’t forget to build in two to three nights to acclimate to the high altitude in Cusco (3,400m/11,155ft) or the Sacred Valley.